-Remembering the Dead is a multimedia memorial to victims of mass shootings in the United States.
-The work is, at its heart, a virtual memorial, accessible at any time through a dedicated website.
+Remembering the Dead is, at its heart, a virtual memorial, accessible at any time through a dedicated website.

 The work is contextualized as a physical installation by a wooden display cabinet, reminiscent of both a bullet and a tombstone.
 This cabinet supports a computer, a speaker, and a monitor.
 The monitor rests in a bed of empty brass bullet casings, each representing a life taken.

 Whether physical or virtual, Remembering the Dead displays on a screen the name, age, place and date of death of mass shooting victims.
 Concurrently, using text-to-speech technology, the name of each victim is spoken.
 After its display, the name of each victim is added to a memorial list in the screen's background.
 Another name is displayed and spoken.
 The process continues, eternally.
 With each name displayed, the list grows longer.
 With each name spoken, the loss of human life becomes more tangible.
 Permanence of the victims' memories is sought through hearing and reflection.
 The intent is to assure memories of these victims will not fade.